+Pre-practicum: Fifteen hours of directed field based training required.
 This course focuses on fiscal management issues in schools and school systems.
-Specific topics include financial accounting, preparation and interpretation of financial statements, financial analysis and accounting, budgeting, cost containment and retrenchment, and strategic planning.
-Proposition 2 1/2, the Massachusetts foundation budget process, and the financing of charter, choice and voucher programs are studied.
-The importance of and the methods for addressing issues of plant and equipment maintenance are addressed.
+Specific topics include financial accounting, preparation and interpretation of financial statements, financial analysis and accounting, budgeting, cost containment, and strategic planning.
+Proposition 2 1/2 of Massachusetts, the Massachusetts foundation budget process and such financial support structures and funding formulas in other states in which students plan to work as school administrators will also be examined.
+The financing of charter, choice and voucher programs will be studied as well as importance of and the methods for addressing issues of plant and equipment maintenance.